NHSDigital/booking-and-referral-media/src/FHIRImplementationGuideTemplate/Home/Applications/BaRS-Applications/Applications/BaRS-APP6/Referral-Payload.page.md

 *  They **should** populate *Location.address.name* when there is a property name
 *  They **should** populate *Location.address.text* with a text representation of the full address (including the address name), with each line separated by a comma

-When a BaRS Responder processes information in an Incident Location resource:
+When a the Receiver processes information in an Incident Location resource:

 *  They **should** consume and populate **all** address fields sent, into their system
-*  They **must** display **all** address fields sent by the Requester
+*  They **must** display **all** address fields sent by the Sender

 ### Location Resource

 The Location resource is used to transfer details of location types other than the Incident Location

-When a BaRS Requester populates the Location resource:
+When the Sender populates the Location resource:

 *  They **must** populate the *Location.extension* with at least one property or non-property element from the following:
     *  Unique Property Reference Number (UPRN)